Jarmila Kratochvílová

 Jarmila Kratochvílová (/cs/; born 26 January 1951 in Golčův Jeníkov) is a Czechoslovak former track and field athlete.
 She was the 1980 Olympic silver medalist in the 400 metres.
 In 1983, she set the world record for the 800 metres, which still stands and is currently the longest-standing world record in athletics.
-Only two athletes, Pamela Jelimo of Kenya (2008), and Caster Semenya of South Africa (2018), have come within a second of Kratochvílová's mark since it was set.
+Only three athletes, Pamela Jelimo of Kenya (2008), Caster Semenya of South Africa (2018), and Audrey Werro of Switzerland (2026) have come within a second of Kratochvílová's mark since it was set.

 A two-time World Champion, Kratochvílová won the 400 metres and 800 metres at the 1983 World Athletics Championships, setting a world record in the 400 m, which stood for two years.
 She also won a silver medal in the 4 × 400 metres relay at the same championships.

 Kratochvílová also competed in indoor events.
 In 1982 she set the world indoor record in the 400 metres of 49.59 seconds; a record which stood until 2023.

 Career

 Early career

 Kratochvílová's first major event in 1979 took place in February.
 At the 1979 European Athletics Indoor Championships in Vienna, she ran the 400 metres in 51.81 seconds, breaking her own national record, and winning a silver medal as she finished in second place, just 0.01 seconds behind British runner Verona Elder.
 Kratochvílová was one of four athletes from her country to be selected for the second IAAF World Cup, held in August 1979.
 As two team-mates were only non-competing reserves, only she and shot put silver medalist Helena Fibingerová actually participated.
-She raced for Europe in the 4 x 400m relay.
+She raced for Europe in the 4 × 400 m relay.
 Alongside Karoline Käfer, Elke Decker and Irena Szewińska, the Europe team finished the final in a time of 3:27.4, the same as the third-placed United States team, and seven seconds behind winners East Germany.